cyrus-and/chrome-remote-interface/README.md

 (see [#10][issue]).
 Rather, that file can be fetched from the proper [source repository][remote-json] at every connection.
 By default, the [local version][local-json] is used.
-That file is manually updated from time to time using `make update-protocol` and pushed to this repository.
+That file is manually updated from time to time using `scripts/update-protocol.sh` and pushed to this repository.

 To override the above behavior there are basically three options: